 There are 3 notable feasts which are celebrated at Núria:

-June 29th: In the past this was the date when the sanctuary was reopened and sheep flocks were once more guided up to mountain pastures.
-These days it is still celebrated with a solemn mass and a blessing of different breads and porridge.
+June 29th: In the past, this was the date when the sanctuary was reopened and sheep flocks were once more guided up to mountain pastures.
+These days it is still celebrated with a solemn mass and a blessing of different pieces of bread and porridge.

 September 1st: Saint Giles’ feast day when the Feast of the Shepherds is celebrated.
 In earlier times, this day marked the end of the season for upper mountain shepherding.